 8) If encephalopathy was indeed the cause of death, this simple medical intervention could have saved many lives.
 Dextrose infusion could have been done even as children were being transported to hospitals in ambulances.

 9) Children suffering from fever and convulsion early in the morning are brought to health centres after 6-8 hours.
-Some children are safe because they reach on time, while the rest attempt to make it to a nearest government hospital, thus reducing the chance of survival.
+Some children are safe because they reach on time, while the rest reach quite late, thus reducing the chance of survival.